Frances Dickinson (physician): Career

-Since her return to Chicago, Dickinson was actively and successfully engaged in the practice of ophthalmology, in which she gained prominence within a brief period, and she was considered the leading woman practitioner in her specialty in the West.
-At one time, she enjoyed the distinction of being the only woman engaged as post-graduate instructor in Ophthalmology, filling that chair in the Chicago Post-Graduate School of Medicine.
+Upon her return to Chicago, Dickinson was active in the practice of ophthalmology, quickly gaining prominence in her field.
+She was considered the leading woman practitioner in her specialty in the western world.
+At one time, she enjoyed the distinction of being the only woman engaged as a post-graduate instructor in Ophthalmology, filling that chair in the Chicago Post-Graduate School of Medicine.
 For some time, she was Secretary of Harvey Medical College, a co-educational institution, and later served as its President, where she also filled the Chair of Ophthalmology.

-Dickinson was an active member of the City and State Medical Societies, and of the American Medical Association; of the Chicago Ophthalmological Society; the American Academy of Political and Social Science; and the Chicago Academy of Sciences.
+Dickinson was an active member of the City and State Medical Societies, as well as the American Medical Association, the Chicago Ophthalmological Society, the American Academy of Political and Social Science, and the Chicago Academy of Sciences.
 She was the first woman received into the International Medical Congress, in which she was admitted to membership at its ninth convention, held in 1887, at Washington, D.C.
-Since that year, women were been denied membership, in spite of the fact that the congresses were held in foreign cities where women were not allowed equal privileges with men at the universities.
+Prior to 1887, women has been denied membership, in spite of the fact that the congresses were held in foreign cities where women were not allowed equal privileges with men at the universities.

-Apart from the fact that she was one of the leading oculists of the western U.S., Dickinson was entitled to rank among the progressive women of the day for intellectual vigor displayed in her association with various good works.
+Apart from her professional success, Dickinson ranked among the progressive women of the day for intellectual vigor displayed in her association with various good works.
 Her many philanthropic interests received the same attention as she gave to her regular professional work.

-During the World's Columbian Exposition, Dickinson was a member of the board of lady managers, and was indefatigable in her efforts in that connection.
+During the World's Columbian Exposition, Dickinson was a member of the board of lady managers.
 She and Waite, were the originators of the Queen Isabella Association, which was formed for the purpose of commemorating the labors of Queen Isabella in assisting and encouraging Christopher Columbus.
-The material result of their work was the beautiful statue executed by Harriet Hosmer.
+The material result of their work was the statue executed by Harriet Hosmer.

 Dickinson and Waite were also associated in another work of practical benefit.
-At the time of the Johnstown Flood, they formed the first medical union composed of women of the various schools of medicine—the Illinois Medical Women's Sanitary Association—which immediately sent Drs.
+At the time of the Johnstown Flood, they formed the first medical union composed of women of the various schools of medicine, the Illinois Medical Women's Sanitary Association, which sent Drs.
 Katharine Bushnell, Alice Ewing, and later Rachel Hickey, to the scene of the disaster.
 They were among the first on the ground to commence the work of relief, and remained there seven weeks.

 She was an author of articles and pamphlets on Refraction, Education of Adults at Night, College Entrance Requirements, Fundamentals of Education, Organization, Vocational Education, Complete College and University Courses for Adults in the Evening, Pedagogy in Medical Schools.

-While in Chicago, Dickinson resided at the Auditorium Hotel.
+While in Chicago, Dickinson lived at the Auditorium Hotel.